THE FK8’s First oil change

 • WIX oil filter #57356 or if you want the XP one its #57356xp

 Start by jacking up your car.
-On the Civic Type R this can be a bit challenging since there is no lift points under the core support much like Civics of yesteryear.
-For my solution to this… I take one jack and place it under the jack point on the side of the car (driver or passenger it doesn’t matter) Jack the car up high enough to get the front wheel off the ground.
+On the Civic Type R, this can be a bit challenging since there are no lift points under the core support, much like Civics of yesteryear.
+For my solution to this, I take one jack and place it under the jack point on the side of the car (driver or passenger, it doesn’t matter).
+Jack the car up high enough to get the front wheel off the ground.

-Now this will allow you to take another jack and roll it way ender the front of the car.
-Pretty much just in line with the firewall there is a jack point on the subframe.
+Now this will allow you to take another jack and roll it way under the front of the car.
+Pretty much just in line with the firewall, there is a jack point on the subframe.

 I also noticed that I had been scraping a little and figured it was a good time to replace some clips.